Daniel-Mietchen/2016-aesir/primary.rst

    identifies it as a duplicate of a previously annotated paper and transfers the annotations over to it where possible.
 As a bonus, James could annotate the paper with his review when he is done.
+   More generally, Hypothes.is could help tame the impending chaos of pre- and post-publication open peer review, linking comments from multiple locations to each paper.

 In these three use cases, considerable computational work is being done by the remote server - none of this work can be done within the confines